Effective December 20, 2019

 - Third-party service providers or consultants.
 We may share information collected from you on the CallTrackingMetrics Site with third-party service providers or consultants who need access to the data to perform their work on CallTrackingMetrics’s behalf, such as a website analytics company or our third-party advertising partners.
 These third-party service providers are limited to only accessing or using this data to provide services to us and must provide reasonable assurances that they will appropriately safeguard the information.

 - Compliance with Laws.
 We may disclose your information to a third party if (i) we believe that disclosure is reasonably necessary to comply with any applicable law, regulation, legal process, or government request (including to meet national security or law enforcement requirements), (ii) to obtain legal advice, (iii) to enforce our agreements and policies, (iv) to protect the security or integrity of the CallTrackingMetrics Site or our services and products, (v) to protect ourselves, our other customers, or the public from harm or illegal activities, or (vi) to respond to an emergency which we believe in good faith requires us to disclose information to assist in preventing a death or serious bodily injury.
-If CallTrackingMetrics is required by law to disclose any of your information that directly identifies you, then we will use reasonable efforts to provide you with policy of that disclosure requirement, unless we are prohibited from doing so by statute, subpoena, or court or administrative order.
+If CallTrackingMetrics is required by law to disclose any of your information that directly identifies you, then we will use reasonable efforts to provide you with notice of that disclosure requirement, unless we are prohibited from doing so by statute, subpoena, or court or administrative order.
 Further, we object to requests that we do not believe were issued properly.

 - Affiliates.
 We may share information collected from you from the CallTrackingMetrics Site with our affiliates.
 Our affiliates will use the information for the same purposes as CallTrackingMetrics, as described in this policy.